saibotu/Decrypt9WIP/README.md

 * Archshift for starting this project and being a great project maintainer
 * b1l1s, Normmatt for their 'behind-the-scenes' work and for making arm9loaderhax support possible
 * Gelex for various code improvements and useful advice throughout D9 development
-* ihaveamac for first developing the simple CIA generation method and for being an immensive help in porting it
+* ihaveamac for first developing the simple CIA generation method and for being of great help in porting it
 * patois, delebile, SteveIce10 for Brahma and it's updates
 * mid-kid for CakeHax and for hosting freenode #Cakey
 * Shadowtrance, Syphurith, AuroraWright for being of great help developing various features